mmmaly/chcemvediet/README.md

 	$ cd chcemvediet
 	$ python setup.py

-The configuration script will ask you to input several options.
+The configuration script will ask you to input some options.
 Among other things it will ask you to choose server mode.
-There are 5 server modes.
+There are several server modes.
 Local development mode with no email infrastructure and online development mode with no email infrastructure do not send any emails at all.
 They just store them in the database.
 You can use admin interface to see emails sent from the application and to manually mock replies to them.
 Local development mode with dummy email